ArctosDB/documentation-wiki/_how_to/How-to-Change-Locality-Single-Specimen.markdown

 Click Edit Event.
 Center-clicking to open in a new tab can be useful.

-Click Clone Event And Locality to get new objects which can be edited for this specimen.
+Click Clone Event And Locality to get new objects which can be edited for this catalog record.

 Note that the event you just made is not used and can be freely edited.